RootKit-Org/AI-Aimbot/README.md

    You can use one of the .engine models we supply.
 But if it doesn't work, then you will need to re-export it.
 Grab the `.pt` file here for the model you want.
 We recommend `yolov5s.py` or `yolov5m.py` [HERE 🔗](https://github.com/ultralytics/yolov5/releases/tag/v7.0).

 12. **Run the Export Script** 🏃‍♂️💻
    Time to execute `export.py` with the following command.
 Patience is key; it might look frozen, but it's just concentrating hard!
-Can take up to 20 mintues.
+Can take up to 20 minutes.

    ```
    python .\export.py --weights ./yolov5s.pt --include engine --half --imgsz 320 320 --device 0